HughP/MLKA/ReferencesAndLinks.md

 #Refernces and Links
-_These are refences and linkss about text input and digital writing.
-Included are links to technical discussions._
+_These are refences and links about text input methods and digital writing.
+Included are links to technical discussions, technical specification, computer utilites for monitoring and evaluating text input, and descriptions about text input methods._

 ##Idology
 * Michael Capewell Alternate Keyboard Layouts http://www.michaelcapewell.com/projects/index.htm ; http://www.michaelcapewell.com/projects/keyboard/index.htm